xchhuang/simple-pytorch-3dgan/README.md

 ### Acknowledgements

 * This code is a heavily modified version based on both [3DGAN-Pytorch](https://github.com/rimchang/3DGAN-Pytorch) and [tf-3dgan](https://github.com/meetshah1995/tf-3dgan) and thanks for them.
-Here I try to build a simpler but more complete pipeline based on them.
+Here I try to build a simpler but more complete pipeline, and explore more results with different settings as well.